-But if you're not a mouse or a mole, every sight of an owl is fascinating.
+But if you're not a mouse or a vole, every sight of an owl is fascinating.

-In 2017, an irruption of long-eared owls in the Chicago area caused a sensation.
+In the winter of 2016-2017, an irruption of long-eared owls in the Chicago area caused a sensation.

 In forests farther south, resident owls begin breeding in early March and often can be seen or heard.